ubertil/my_projects/TEK1/Infographie/raytracer2/README.md

 	           --fullscreen=nb Enable(1) or disable(0) fullscreen mode (Default is 0)
 	           --help	       Display the help page

-Feel free to give any feedback on how to improve it (no light implementation because of i lacked time) !!
+Feel free to give any feedback on how to improve it (no light implementation) !!

 Credits uberti_l - 2016 {Epitech} Lab'Anquise